 The Path Forward: Continuous Learning and Resilience

 For new graduates, embracing continuous learning and resilience is pivotal in navigating AI-driven disruptions.
 Building resilience involves learning from experiences, developing leadership qualities, and adapting to change.
-Collaborating with mentors and engaging in lifelong learning initiatives remain crucial strategies for leveraging AI to enhance human capabilities while maintaining career relevance in an AI-centric future.
+Collaborating with mentors, joining professional networks, and engaging in lifelong learning initiatives remain crucial strategies for leveraging AI to enhance human capabilities while maintaining career relevance in an AI-centric future.

 Why You Should Learn More About AI Skills